“We’re not the young people here at work. When did that happen? Now we worry about things like…life insurance!”

 - Estimate the amount needed.
 We knew that I should have more coverage than her.
 We ran some numbers through some estimators and came up with what we thought were fair amounts.

 - Brush up on verbiage.
 I spent some time getting to understand the various types of life insurance and understanding some standard options.
-When you ask for and receive quotes to compare, you want the information to be comparable.
+Very important.

 - Get quotes.
 We got quotes from a variety of sources, including our agent for home and auto coverage.
 We looked up reputable companies online, reading reviews and using trusted sources (lie fellow bloggers that I’d worked with for a long time) to narrow things down.
 So much has transitioned to online these days that you can have quotes at your fingertips within moments.